FourierFlows/GeophysicalFlows.jl/paper/paper.md

 Current modules include two-dimensional (2D) flow and a variety of quasi-geostrophic (QG) dynamical systems, which provide analogues to the large-scale dynamics of atmospheres and oceans.
-The QG systems currently in `GeophysicalFlows.jl` extend 2D dynamics to include the leading order effects of a third dimension through planetary rotation, bathymetry/topography, surface boundary conditions, stratification and quasi-2D layering.
+The QG systems currently in `GeophysicalFlows.jl` extend 2D dynamics to include the leading order effects of a third dimension through planetary rotation, topography, surface boundary conditions, stratification and quasi-2D layering.
 A community-based collection of diagnostics throughout the modules are used to compute quantities like energy, enstrophy, dissipation, etc.